-Interest rate risk in banking book ("IRRBB") is internally defined as current or prospective risk arising from adverse movements in market interest rates to the Group's positions in the banking book.
-Changes in market interest rate affect economic value of interest-bearing assets, liabilities, off-balance commitments and net interest income from such financial instruments.
-The primary objective of interest rate risk management is to minimise/contain the potential adverse effects of interest rate movements in economic value of equity ("EVE") and net interest income ("NII") by closely monitoring the net repricing gap of the Group's assets and liabilities.
+Interest rate risk in banking book ("IRRBB") is internally defined as current or prospective risk arising from adverse movements in market interest rates to the Company's positions in the banking book.
+Changes in market interest rate affect economic value of interest bearing assets, liabilities and off-balance commitments and net interest income from such financial instruments.
+The primary objective of interest rate risk management is to minimise/contain the potential adverse effects of interest rate movements in economic value of equity ("EVE") and net interest income ("NII") by closely monitoring the net repricing gap of the Company's assets and liabilities.

 The IRRBB comprises gap risk, basis risk and option risk.
 Gap risk arises from changes in interest rates on assets, liabilities and off-balance sheet positions of different maturities.
 Basis risk arises from imperfect correlation of timing between changes in the rates earned and paid on different instruments with otherwise similar repricing characteristics.
-Option risk arises from the optional elements embedded in the Group's assets and liabilities that provide customers with the right to prepay or early repay one's assets or liabilities such that cash flows related to such financial contracts are altered.
+Option risk arises from the optional elements embedded in the Company's assets and liabilities that provide customers with the right to prepay or early repay one's assets or liabilities such that cash flows related to such financial contracts are altered.

-The Boards of the Bank and Public Finance are ultimately responsible for management of IRRBB and define the overall risk appetite for management of IRRBB.
-The RMCs are responsible for reviewing IRRBB policies, establishing risk limits in relation to EVE and NII in accordance with risk appetite and maintaining management oversight on IRRBB.
-The ALCOs are responsible for identifying, measuring, evaluating, controlling and monitoring of IRRBB and ensuring the timely implementation of IRRBB management strategy by different departments and business lines in response to the changing market conditions.
-RMDs assess, monitor and report interest rate risk exposures against approved risk limits and key interest rate risk related matters (such as limit excesses) to the ALCOs at least monthly, and escalate to the RMCs and the Boards for further deliberations/approval of proposed actions as necessary.
-The Group manages its IRRBB exposures at a desired level and within its risk tolerance thresholds through strategic planning of balance sheet compositions with matching of repricing maturity for its on-balance sheet instruments and/or off-balance sheet derivatives in each significant currency.
-Currently, the Group does not use interest rate instruments like interest rate swaps and interest rate futures for hedging purpose as the Group is not engaged in complex business transactions involving derivative financial instruments.
-Where the Group decides to implement a hedging to manage IRRBB, the hedge accounting treatment is required to be made in accordance with Hong Kong Financial Reporting Standards.
-The Group conducts stress testing via scenario analyses to assess the adverse impact of various interest rate shocks on the Group's EVE and NII, and the outcomes are deliberated in ALCO and RMC meetings.
-The Group establishes model for IRRBB assessment including yield curve levels' projection of relevant interest-bearing assets and early redemption of loans.
-Any revisions to the existing IRRBB model or assessment methodology are deliberated by ALCOs and RMCs for the approval by the Boards.
-Internal Audit Departments perform independent reviews on the effectiveness of the IRRBB management system, including but not limited to the implementation/compliance of the approved policies, monitoring of risk limits, escalation of limit breaches and adequacy of IRRBB assessment methodology.
+The Board of the Company is ultimately responsible for management of IRRBB and defines the overall risk appetite for management of IRRBB.
+The RMC is responsible for reviewing IRRBB policies, establishing risk limits in relation to EVE and NII in accordance with risk appetite and maintaining management oversight on IRRBB.
+The ALCO is responsible for identifying, measuring, evaluating, controlling and monitoring of IRRBB and ensuring the timely implementation of IRRBB management strategy by different departments and business lines in response to the changing market conditions.
+RMD assesses, monitors and reports interest rate risk exposures against approved risk limits and key interest rate risk related matters (such as limit excesses) to the ALCO at least monthly, and escalates to the RMC and the Board for further deliberations/ approval of proposed actions as necessary.
+The Company manages its IRRBB exposures at a desired level and within its risk tolerance thresholds through strategic planning of balance sheet compositions with matching of repricing maturity for its on-balance sheet instruments and/or off-balance sheet derivatives in each significant currency.
+Currently, the Company does not use interest rate instruments like interest rate swaps and interest rate futures for hedging purpose as the Company is not engaged in complex business transactions involving derivative financial instruments.
+Where the Company decides to implement a hedging to manage IRRBB, the hedge accounting treatment is required to be made in accordance with Hong Kong Financial Reporting Standards.
+The Company conducts stress testing via scenario analyses to assess the adverse impact of various interest rate shocks on the Company's EVE and NII, and the outcomes are deliberated in ALCO and RMC meetings.
+The Company establishes model for IRRBB assessment including yield curve levels' projection of relevant interest-bearing assets and early redemption of loans.
+Any revisions to the existing IRRBB model or assessment methodology are deliberated by ALCO and RMC for the approval by the Board.
+Internal Audit Department performs independent reviews on the effectiveness of the IRRBB management system, including but not limited to the implementation/compliance of the approved policies, monitoring of risk limits, escalation of limit breaches and adequacy of IRRBB assessment methodology.

-The Group employs various analytical techniques to measure IRRBB and its impact on EVE and NII on monthly basis, including interest rate repricing profile analysis, and scenario assessment on the Group's EVE and NII under both parallel and non-parallel interest rate shocks.
+The Company employs various analytical techniques to measure IRRBB and its impact on EVE and NII on monthly basis, including interest rate repricing profile analysis, and scenario assessment on the Company's EVE and NII under both parallel and non-parallel interest rate shocks.